 - Optional: Paintbrushes

-This won’t cost you a lot, it depends on the quality of the products you buy.
-It cheaper than paying someone to do it for you, that’s for sure.
+These won’t cost you a lot, it depends on the quality of the products you buy.
+It’s cheaper than paying someone to do it for you, that’s for sure.

 Painting Motorcycle Rims

-- Remove the rims or cover the tire.
+Step 1: Remove the rims or cover the tire

 A paint stripper is a spray that removes paint from surfaces.
 You can find it in any paint shop, check Amazon too.
 Check the instructions on the bottle.
 Usually, you apply the spray and let it sit for 15 minutes.
 Apply on the entire surface of the rim.

-- Prepare the rim for the light coats.
+Step 4: Prepare the rim for the light coats

 You are done with painting, you have to wait now.
 The recommended waiting time is about an hour or two, it depends on the product you used.
 Check the instructions to be sure.
 Either way, let it dry for at least an hour.